Skip to content

 FTSdk.install(config)

 If you need to verify file cache writing first, you can enable shadow writing.
-After enabling, the SDK still reads data from SQLite while mirroring writes to the file cache; switch to enableFileDataStore after verification passes.
+After enabling, the SDK still reads data from SQLite, while simultaneously mirroring writes to the file cache; switch to enableFileDataStore after verification passes.

 FTSDKConfig config = FTSDKConfig.builder(datawayUrl, clientToken)